The letter was sent out on February 6, 1992, and resurfaced in honor of International Dog Day.

 So, uhh, years later, George Bush Sr. wrote a letter to a puppy (!!) and mentioned the death of Ranger, the fat dog.— Letters of Note (@LettersOfNote) August 26, 2019

 (Found in 'All the Best, George Bush: My Life in Letters and Other Writings') pic.twitter.com/nR9Gzq4m6z

-As per the presidential pet museum, Ranger was the favorite puppy of George H.W.
+According to the presidential pet museum, Ranger was the favorite puppy of George H.W.
 Bush.
 During the press conference, Ranger was mistaken for Millie, an English springer spaniel.
 "The other day our dog Ranger appeared at a press conference, and he was called Millie [by reporters].
-"He's a strong male dog here, as you can see, and his feelings were slightly hurt," said president Bush.
+"He's a strong male dog here, as you can see, and his feelings were slightly hurt," said President Bush.
 Ranger, a brown and white English springer spaniel, was the only male puppy named after the Texas Rangers baseball team.
 According to First Lady Barbara Bush, Ranger and President Bush had such a close bond that they would shower together at least once a day.